pierremrtn/neat/README.md

 ### basic usage
 First, make sure you have installed the build_runner package.

 Then, create a Dimensions class and annotate it with `@Neat.generate`.
-With this annotation, Neat generator will generate both spacing widgets and padding helpers at once.
+Neat generator will generate both spacing widgets and padding helpers for classes annotated with it.

 **dimensions.dart**
 ```
-// dimensions.dart
 import 'package:neat/generator.dart';

 part 'dimensions.nt.dart';